tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   ![LP_Ins_Jupyter_Project_File_Explorer.png](Images/LP_Ins_Jupyter_Project_File_Explorer.png)

 * JupyterLab allows you to create Jupyter Notebooks, which communicate data well in many programming languages, including Python.
 The majority of development throughout the course will take place in a Jupyter notebook.

-* Jupyter notebooks are an interactive, web-based IDE that supports the integration of live coding, document manipulation, narrative text, and data visualization.

-* Jupyter notebooks support a number of different programming languages, including Python, Scala, and R. Over 40 languages are supported.

   ![LP_Ins_Jupyter_Project_Notebooks.png](Images/LP_Ins_Jupyter_Project_Notebooks.png)